rella-freelance/Tera/README.md

 # Tera
-A repository for basics of image analysis with python scipy, pandas, pillow, matplotlib, numpy, skimage
+A repository for basics of image analysis with python scipy, pandas, pillow, matplotlib, numpy, skimage.